 Today we have better insights into a cat’s psyche and are aware there are valid reasons not to hold their gaze for any length of time.

 Why looking into a cat’s eyes is bad etiquette

-It is not a completely bad thing to look into a cat’s eyes but if you do, be sure to blink and even yawn as these are friendly signals.
+It is not always a bad thing to look into a cat’s eyes but if you do, be sure to add constant breaks to direct eye contact by introducing regular slow blinking and even a yawn as these are friendly signals to your feline friend.

 What does it mean if a cat looks you in the eyes?

 We are wary of staring at cats but they don’t seem so concerned about staring at us.
 As well as its voice, a cat’s eyes are a useful method of communication.